davidcheung/ghetto-mock/readme.md

 # ghetto-mock
-mock ur services in a ghetto way
+mock ur services in a ghetto way, meant to be used via docker-compose mounting volumes with predefined configs

 ## Mocking a service